tryphotino/photino.Documentation/03-Photino.Blazor.md

 The Visual Stuido solution source code can be found in the [GitHub repository]( https://github.com/tryphotino/photino.Blazor )

+## How it Works
+Photino.Blazor is not Server-Side Blazor, nor is it WASM Client-Side Blazor.
+When the .NET (console) application starts, it uses the full .NET 5 framework.
+The framework can be pre-installed on the machine or it can come packaged with the application in the case of a "single file application".
+Execution of all .NET code in Blazor is redirected to the same framework as the console app.

+Both the console application process and the process for the native windows and browser control utilize the same framework.
+This is accomplished by including some of the Blazor source code in the photnio.Blazor project and modifying it for this purpose.

 ## Usage Instructions
 If you just want to use the Photino.Blazor component, download or install the [NuGet package]( https://www.nuget.org/packages/Photino.Blazor/ ).
 If you only want to build and run Photino.Blazor-based projects, we recommend you install the Project Templates for Visual Studio and/or for dotnet CLI & VS Code.